 Skin serves a vital purpose as a barrier, protecting the inside of the body.

-The skin is filled with special cells of the immune system which provide the body with protection.
-They help to protect the skin and body against viruses, bacteria, and other hidden threats.
+The skin is filled with special cells of the immune system that protect the body and skin from viruses, bacteria, and other hidden threats.

-There are different types of dermatitis.
-The skin's immune cells can have a reaction to something that touches the skin, a whole-body infection, or an illness.
+The immune cells can react to something that touches the skin, a whole-body infection, or an illness.
 Some rashes are red, painful, and irritated while others can lead to blisters or patches of raw skin.

 Dry skin is one of the most common causes of itchy skin.
 If people do not see any bright red bumps or notice a sudden change to their skin, dry skin is a likely cause.

 Environmental factors that can lead to dry skin include excessively hot or cold weather with low humidity, as well as washing too much.
 Dry skin can affect any age group, but, as people age, their skin becomes thinner and drier.

 A good moisturizer can usually help to repair dry skin.
 Extremely dry skin can be a warning sign of dermatitis.
 People may need to see a dermatologist to help get relief and to keep their condition from getting worse.

 Common signs and symptoms of dry skin include:

 - rough, scaly, or flaking skin throughout the body